lukhnos/imk-tiger/README.txt

 A summary:

 OS X 10.5 introduced InputMethodKit (IMK), arguably the best OS-level input method framework in the industry.
-IMK simplifies input method development with a client-server design, powered by Objective-C's distributed object mechanism.
+IMK is pure Cocoa and greately simplifies input method development with a client-server design, powered by Objective-C's distributed object mechanism.
 Input method developers only need to talk to a very slim and object-oriented interface to provide input method service to OS X. This allows developers to concentrate on algorithms and user experience.
 On other platforms, OS X 10.4 included, input method development involves many platform-specific details and debugging headaches